electro199/ffmpeg-studio/docs/advance-usage/advance-usage.md

 ---
 # Filters

-Filters are way the ffmpeg allow media to be manipulated, ffmpeg.py use [`apply`](/ffmpeg.py/api/#ffmpeg.filters.apply) or [`apply2`](/ffmpeg.py/api/#ffmpeg.filters.apply2), apply2 is for multi output filters.
+Filters are way the ffmpeg allow media to be manipulated, ffmpeg-studio use [`apply`](/ffmpeg-studio/api/#ffmpeg.filters.apply) or [`apply2`](/ffmpeg-studio/api/#ffmpeg.filters.apply2), apply2 is for multi output filters.
 Filter output can be exported or further filtered.

 ## Usage

-The [`apply`](/ffmpeg.py/api/#ffmpeg.filters.apply) functions take Filter and then the input to be filtered
+The [`apply`](/ffmpeg-studio/api/#ffmpeg.filters.apply) functions take Filter and then the input to be filtered

 ```python
 apply(Filter, clip)